vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/16_puruShArthakAShThAdhikAraH.md

 166 CHAPTER

 So also when each of the two Bhagavatas is bent on promoting the glory (atisaya) of the other, without either of them expecting that glory, they become s'eshas by their being the cause of the promo tion of the glory of the other; they are also seshis inasmuch as they are the recipients of the glory (atisaya), though they themselves may not desire it.
-Since they have been directed by Iswara'd will to promote each other's glory, the relationship of being sesha to Bhagavatas is, in the case of both, based on sästraic authority.
+Since they have been directed by Iswara'd will to promote each other's glory, the relationship of being sesha to Bhagavatas is, in the case of both, based on sāstraic authority.

 The relationship of being a servant (dása) to Bhagavan and Bhagavatās owing to an appreciation of their qualities or character adds to one's delight or enjoyment and promotes one's own exaltation.
 In this, Iswara, by His omnipotence and His will which accompanies it, enables all Bhagavatas to become seshis.
 Taking their desire also along with His own will, Iswara makes them seshas to Bhagavatas.
 Since both the Bhagavatas stand in the relation of seshis to each other as having been fit to be directed by the Master to do His will, both of them attain their true and essential nature (svarüpa).
-They attain the ultimate limit of their purushärtha or goal of life, since they attain the relationship of being s'eshas, which they are eager to have and also the privilege of rendering service to the Bhagavata which follows from it.
+They attain the ultimate limit of their purushārtha or goal of life, since they attain the relationship of being s'eshas, which they are eager to have and also the privilege of rendering service to the Bhagavata which follows from it.
 Since Iswara delights in having directed them to become seshas and s'eshīs to each other, Iswara attains the state of being an Iswara or ruler and of being an enjoyer.
-Since they realise clearly that this relationship of being seshas and s'eshis to each other contri. butes to the enjoyment (bhoga) of Iswara, they attain the faultless and ultimate limit of purushärtha By those who have done what should be done (prapannas), who understand this subtle truth and are convinced of it, the grace of devotees who are exclusively and supremely attached to the Lord will be desired as an end in itself - devotees who are free from the following stains : the desire for transgressing the Lord's commands, excess of doubt, connection with other deities, enjoyment depending on one's own effort and enjoyment for one's own self.
+Since they realise clearly that this relationship of being seshas and s'eshis to each other contri. butes to the enjoyment (bhoga) of Iswara, they attain the faultless and ultimate limit of purushārtha By those who have done what should be done (prapannas), who understand this subtle truth and are convinced of it, the grace of devotees who are exclusively and supremely attached to the Lord will be desired as an end in itself - devotees who are free from the following stains : the desire for transgressing the Lord's commands, excess of doubt, connection with other deities, enjoyment depending on one's own effort and enjoyment for one's own self.

 16